 But then… it also wasn't every day that Randall dropped his hyper, superior attitude and replaced it with something much calmer and depressing.
 That thought made him school his expression back into something less judgemental, and it also alerted him to the fact that nobody had come out to see what was going on with Randall.

 "Hymn?"
-Randall propped his chin up on the ukulele.
+Randall propped his chin up on the body of the uke.
 "She's at her girlfriend's.
 Doesn't like being around on anniversaries.
 I don't like her around either, so it works out."

 Randall nodded and loosened his grip on his instrument enough that he could show off the engraving that Dalton had been trying to get a good look at.
-When he saw the neatly carved words, "For Greg, Love Beatrice," it did little to clear anything up for him.
+When he saw the neatly carved words, "My Dearest Grace, Love Beatrice," it did little to clear anything up for him.
 Was Beatrice an old girlfriend?
-Had Randall had a sister he'd never told him about?
+Did Randall have a dead sister named Grace he'd never told him about?
 Dalton supposed that wouldn't be too surprising, since there was still quite a bit they both didn't know about one another.

 Randall clearly caught onto his confusion and sighed again.

 "Beatrice was my mom."